-Due to the online working nature, the impact of Covid-19 to the Software Outsourcing industry seems to be progressing slower and less lethal than some other industries.to However, after a month and a half since most countries entered lockdown, Vietnam Software Outsourcing Industry has experienced both pessimistic and optimistic influences.
+Due to the online working nature, the impact of Covid-19 to the Software Outsourcing industry seems to be progressing slower and less lethal than in some other industries.
+However, after a month and a half since most countries entered lockdown, Vietnam Software Outsourcing Industry has experienced both pessimistic and optimistic influences.

-Impacts in Japan market and English-speaking market:
+Impacts on Japan market and English-speaking market:

-With advantages in similar cultures, languages, and small time differences, Japan has been contributed to over 50% in the IT revenue in Vietnam.
+With advantages in similar cultures, languages, and small time differences, Japan has been contributed to over 50% of the IT revenue in Vietnam.
 The remainder comes from Korea, the US, and other English-speaking countries.

-For companies that serve mainly English-speaking markets such as US, Canada, and Europe, the situation does not look as dark.
+For companies that serve mainly English-speaking markets such as the US, Canada, and Europe, the situation does not look as dark.
 A few luckily have been able to keep all their business.
 Some even see an increase in revenue due to their pre-coronavirus sales method via SNS and freelancer websites which do not require physical meetings.
 These are generally small startups, up to about 100 employees.
-Their leaders and engineers are young, smart and hungry.
+Their leaders and engineers are young, smart, and hungry.

 Impacts are also different in the size of companies and the customers they deal with.

 If this lockdown and precaution continue for months longer, nearly 200 thousand IT workers in Vietnam will face real challenges if we do not adapt and keep on seeking new business chances.
-Ekoios promises to continue support startups in Blockchain Technology and Mobile Application development.
+Ekoios promises to continue supporting startups in Blockchain Technology and Web & Mobile Application development.
 Our technology investment scheme and flexible payment schedule will empower your amazing ideas so that they will not be defeated by the Coronavirus.